The issue: You must enable System Protection on this drive

 It is convenient to turn on system protection in Windows.
 However, such option may be grayed out or missing in some cases.
 Also, you may not be able to boot into command prompt interface in some cases, let alone restoring system points.
 Fortunately, you could protect Windows in an easy way.

-AOMEI Backupper Standard, free backup & restore software designed for Windows OS particularly, helps you safeguard operating system as well as other important files automatically in Windows 11, 10, 8, 7, etc.
+AOMEI Backupper Standard, the free backup software designed for Windows OS particularly, helps you safeguard operating system as well as other important files automatically in Windows 11, 10, 8, 7, etc.

 To be specific, it offers “System Backup” to create system image and allows you to back up on a regular basis like daily, weekly, or monthly.
 The incremental and differential backup option enables you to back up only changed files and therefore save disk space on the destination path.